yoctoproject/poky/documentation/brief-yoctoprojectqs/index.rst

    Among other things, the script creates the :term:`Build Directory`, which is ``build`` in this case and is located in the :term:`Source Directory`.
-After the script runs, your current working directory is set to the Build Directory.
-Later, when the build completes, the Build Directory contains all the files created during the build.
+After the script runs, your current working directory is set to the :term:`Build Directory`.
+Later, when the build completes, the :term:`Build Directory` contains all the files created during the build.

 #. **Examine Your Local Configuration File:** When you set up the build
-   environment, a local configuration file named ``local.conf`` becomes available in a ``conf`` subdirectory of the Build Directory.
+   environment, a local configuration file named ``local.conf`` becomes available in a ``conf`` subdirectory of the :term:`Build Directory`.
 For this example, the defaults are set to build for a ``qemux86`` target, which is suitable for emulation.
 The package manager used is set to the RPM package manager.